BEST TIPS FOR VISITING THE ACROPOLIS 2023

 The Parthenon is a brilliant temple dedicated to Athena, the Greek Goddess of wisdom, handicraft, and warfare, built in the 5th century BC.
 The Parthenon on the Acropolis hill was the center of religious life in the powerful State of Athens, the head of the Delian league.

 The temple represents the symbol of wealth, power, and the elevated culture of Athens.
 During the centuries, the temple was damaged in wars by earthquakes, fire, and explosions.
 Today the Parthenon temple is a powerful symbol of Ancient Greece, Athenian culture, and democracy and one of the most significant cultural monuments.

 Want to learn more?
 Book Your Acropolis tour now & get the best deal!

 Getting to the Acropolis

 You can quickly get to the Acropolis from anywhere in Athens by using public transportation.
-There are train, bus, and metro lines driving to the Acropolis of Athens.
+There are train, bus, and metro stations near the Acropolis of Athens.

 Bus lines driving to the Acropolis

 Metro lines driving to the Acropolis